TheOdinProject/curriculum/rails/sessions_cookies_authentication.md

 To work with cookies, Rails gives you access to a special hash called `cookies`, where each key-value pair is stored as a separate cookie on the user's browser.
 If you were to save `cookies[:hair-color] = "blonde"`, you'd be able to pull up your browser's developer tools and see a cookie on the user's browser that has a key of `hair-color` and a value of `blonde`.
 Delete it using `cookies.delete(:hair-color)`.

 With each new request to your server, the browser will send along all the cookies and you can access them in your controllers and views like a normal hash.
-You can also set their expiration dates, for example using syntax like `cookies[:name] = { :value => "cookies YUM", :expires => Time.now + 3600}`.
+You can also set their expiration dates, for example using syntax like `cookies[:name] = { value: "cookies YUM", expires: Time.now + 3600}`.

 ### Sessions